Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 Kicking Horse Decaf Dark Roast Coffee

-Kicking Horse coffee has an extensive range of in-house coffee blends, which are all focused on organic sustainable growing practices.
+Kicking Horse Coffee has an extensive range of in-house specialty coffee blends, which are all focused on organic sustainable growing practices.

 Their decaf coffee blend is a mix of 100% Arabica beans sourced from growing regions in Central and South America.
 The coffee beans have undergone the Swiss Water decaffeination process.
 They are then dark roasted at their Rocky Mountains roasting facility.